Requesting information from the municipality, Open Government Act (Woo)

 Municipal announcements in the Maas&Waler

-After consulting this available information, you may no longer need to submit a request.
+After reviewing this information, you may no longer need to submit a request.

-There are no costs associated with submitting a Woo request.
-However, the municipality may charge costs for making copies, for example.
+There is no fee for submitting a Woo request.
+However, the municipality may charge a fee for services such as making copies.
 You will be notified of this in advance.

-You will receive a response to your request within four weeks.
-The municipality may extend this period by two weeks.
-If your request is very extensive, a different period may be agreed with you.
+You will receive a response to your request within 4 weeks.
+The municipality may extend this period by 2 weeks.
+If your request is particularly extensive, a different deadline may be agreed upon with you.

-If the municipality does not make a decision on time, you can request that it do so by sending a notice of default
+If the municipality does not make a decision in a timely manner, you can request that it do so by sending a notice of default

 Do you disagree with the decision?

-If the municipality rejects your request and you disagree with this decision, you can lodge an objection within six weeks.
+If the municipality denies your request and you disagree with this decision, you can file an appeal within 6 weeks.

 Did you find what you were looking for?